Skip to content

 Snapshots

-Guance's snapshot service, as an instant data copy, contains exception data filtering conditions and data records.
-When facing the need to share monitoring data, by setting data desensitization rules or deciding the sharing method when sharing a snapshot, an access link with specified viewing permissions can be generated, automatically forming a data protection shield.
+Guance's snapshot service, as an instant data copy, contains abnormal data filter conditions and data records.
+When facing the need to share monitoring data, setting data masking rules or deciding on the sharing method when sharing a snapshot can generate an access link with specified viewing permissions, automatically forming a data protection shield.

 RUM

-When collecting data related to user visits, the RUM (Real User Monitor) SDK can perform custom modifications and interceptions on the data to prevent the flow of sensitive data.
+When collecting relevant data on user access, the RUM (Real User Monitor) SDK can perform custom modifications and interception of data to prevent the flow of sensitive data.

-For more details, please refer to SDK Data Interception and Data Modification.
+For more details, refer to SDK Data Interception and Modification.

 Web RUM SDK

-The following is an explanation of Cookie usage and alternative mechanisms by the RUM SDK (compliance disclosure).
+The following is an explanation of RUM SDK's use of Cookies and alternative mechanisms (compliance disclosure).

-1. Cookies prefixed with _gc_s_: Used to store information related to the current access session, in order to associate and statistics user behavior within one access cycle.
+1. Cookies prefixed with _gc_s_: Used to store information related to the current access session, to associate and statistics user behavior within one access cycle.

 The aforementioned Cookies do not contain the user's real identity information and are only used for session management and anonymous user identification in monitoring data.

-If writing Cookies is not allowed in specific business scenarios (such as privacy compliance requirements, user refusal to use Cookies, browser restrictions, etc.), the RUM SDK supports initialization configuration:
+In specific business scenarios (such as privacy compliance requirements, user refusal to use Cookies, browser restrictions, etc.) where writing Cookies is not allowed, the RUM SDK supports initialization configuration:

 sessionPersistence: "local-storage"